UCSC-CSE-114A/cs114a-devcontainer/README.md

 4. You should get a popup that says: "Workspace contains a Dev Container configuration file."
 Click `Reopen in Container` and then `Continue` to dismiss the warning about a workspace with no folders.
 5. Wait while Docker builds the devcontainer.
 This could take a while, and might benefit from a good internet connection.
 6. Once the container is built, you should be able to get a terminal window on the container, probably with a prompt like `vscode ➜ ~ $`.
 If you don't see one, you can try opening one by selecting `Terminal -> New Terminal` from the menu.
 7. Now, in the exlporer tab (`View -> Explorer` if you are lost), select the button `Clone Repository` and paste the URL to your assignment repository into the field at the top of the window.
-Select `/home/vscode` as the location to clone into.
+Select `/workspaces/cs114a-devcontainer-<version>` as the location to clone into.
 8. You should get a popup that says: "Would you like to open the cloned repository, or add it to the current workspace?"
 Click `Add to Workspace`
 9. Now you may get a popup that says: "Working out the project GHC version.
 This might take a while."
 This should complete in a few minutes.
-10. The cloned repository should now be available in `/home/vscode`.
+10. The cloned repository should now be available in `/workspaces/cs114a-devcontainer-<version>` inside the container and the `cs114a-devcontainer-<version>` directory on the container's host.